Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 Where should I keep my medicine?

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Protect from heat and light.
-Store in manufacturers packaging until ready to use.
+Keep this medicine in the original container until ready to use.
 Throw away unused medicine after the expiration date.
-When you remove a patch, fold with sticky sides together; put in an empty opened pouch and throw away.

 What should I tell my health care provider before I take this medicine?